Janudanie/EasyLiving/README.md

 [Easy Living DTO](https://github.com/Janudanie/EasyLivingDTO)

 #### future work
-Add more Unit - some form of a doorbell would be proberbly be in the next major update Add a mobile as a virtuel controller that could give a sound when the doorbell is pressed.

-Move the system from a prototype to a real system.
+Next feature would be a moisture sensor added, so the system could also be used to ventilate a room if the moisture is too high